AndrewAmore/Box-Office-Success/README.md

 positive effects on profitability at the 95% level.
 On average, every $1 increase in budget yields an additional profit of $2.43 and improving the IMBD score by one point leads to a net profit increase of ~$45 million.
-In addition, augmented field 'Title.Sentiment', defined as the polarity score of the film's title, showed suprising significance, indicating a ~$97 million net profit increase per unit gain of sentiment score.
+In addition, augmented field 'Title.Sentiment', defined as the polarity score of the film's title, showed surprising significance, indicating a ~$97 million net profit increase per unit gain of sentiment score.

 For production companies, it's not always feasible to create high budget, critically